Paris-Bordeaux-Provence By Train

 Please note that Day 6 is also our laundry day.

-Overview: Today we will be enjoying a day trip to the wine-growing district of Medoc, where we will have lunch and wine tasting at a vineyard.
+Overview: Today we will be enjoying a day trip to the wine-growing district of Medoc, where we will have lunch and taste great at a vineyard.

 Overview: After a week of sightseeing, we will have a free day to spend at our leisure.
 Take this time to relax and make preparations for the next leg of our railway tour.